Chandru-Ganesh/Intrusion-Detection-System/README.md

 Features Used	78 features (no column names in dataset)

 **❗ Notes**
-The input .csv must be raw CICFlowMeter output, where the label (BENIGN, PortScan, etc.) is at the last column of each row.
+- The input .csv must be raw CICFlowMeter output, where the label (BENIGN, PortScan, etc.) is at the last column of each row.

-The script auto-generates column names as F1, F2, ..., F78.
+- The script auto-generates column names as F1, F2, ..., F78.
+- This ML project testing video has been givin in github download it and watch.

 ## 📫 Contact
 Developed with 💻 by Chandru Ganesh :